Helen Caldwell Day Riley: Hospitality house founder

-In 1951 a fire in Memphis took the lives of two Black children whose mother had left them home alone.
-The tragedy and need for childcare for working mothers led Day Riley to open Blessed Martin's House of Hospitality on January 6, 1952 (the feast of the Epiphany) a storefront at 299 S. 4th Street, in the tradition of Catholic Worker houses.
+In 1951 a fire in Memphis took the lives of two Black children whose mother had left them home alone so she could go to work.
+The tragedy, and the need for childcare for working mothers, led Day Riley to open Blessed Martin's House of Hospitality on January 6, 1952 (the feast of the Epiphany) a storefront at 299 S. 4th Street, in the tradition of Catholic Worker houses.
 It was named for now-Saint Martin de Porres, and the nursery was named in full for the saint.
 Dorothy Day attended the opening, breaking segregation laws by staying at the house itself.
 It was intended to provide shelter for the poor, particularly women and their children.
-Day Riley received anonymous letters challenging her authority, but Father John J. Coyne S.S.J. of the Josephites, a congregation organized specifically to work among African-Americans, supported her and rallied the group around her.
-He blessed it with holy water at the opening when Dorothy Day was present, and he was the spiritual director of the house.
-In 1950 they got approval for the house from Bishop William Adrian, and he also gave them $200 in startup funds.
-The house opened on January 6, 1952, in a run-down store property near Beale Street.
-They soon had 15-16 children whom they cared for while their mothers worked.
+Day Riley received anonymous letters challenging her authority, but Father John J. Coyne S.S.J. of the Josephites, a congregation organized specifically to work for racial equality, supported her and rallied the group around her.
+He blessed it with holy water at the opening when Dorothy Day was present, and he became the spiritual director of the house.
+In 1950 Day Riley got approval for the house from Bishop William Adrian, and he also gave her startup funds.
+She opened the house on January 6, 1952, in a run-down store property near Beale Street.
+She soon had 15-16 children whom the group cared for while their mothers worked.
 Dorothy Day helped them purchase a house in 1954, and Day printed a fundraising appeal in The Catholic Worker.
 Although Bishop Adrian initially did approve the house, he also became one of many white voices asking her to be less political and not try to go so quickly or be so outspoken.
 The house had a clothing room, a library, and it offered sewing lessons.
-A woman named Ida who lived across the street came in to help every day.
+A woman who lived across the street came in to help every day.

 The house was supported by an interracial Catholic Action study and discussion group called The Blessed Martin House Outer Circle.
 Day Riley co-founded it with a white man from a well-off family in Memphis who arranged to meet her at Riverside Park in 1950 to discuss the group's formation.
 The police broke up the meeting because the park was for whites only.